turibe/swi-prolog-z3/README.md

 ## Future Work

-- The current version handles only the basic Z3 capabilities: {int,real,bool} types, propositional logic, equality, arithmetic, bit vectors, and uninterpreted function symbols.
+- The current version handles the following Z3 capabilities:
+{int,real,bool} types, propositional logic, equality, arithmetic, bit vectors, and uninterpreted function symbols.
-Features such as arrays, sets and quantifiers are future work.
+Other Z3 features such as arrays, sets and quantifiers are future work.